atkrad/dotfiles/README.md

-# My NixOS Configuration and Dotfiles
+# Nixie

-This repository contains the NixOS configuration and dotfiles for my machines.
+This repository contains the NixOS configuration and dotfiles for my machines, collectively named **Nixie**.
 It includes settings for various tools and applications, such as system services, window managers, terminal emulators, and text editors.
 By sharing these configurations, others can learn from my setup and adapt it to their own needs.

 ## Table of Contents